viktor-ferenczi/multigrid-projector/Plan.md

 ### When to save/load

-- Append the names of blocks in slots to `CustomData` on saving BPs:
+- Append the names of blocks in slots to `MyObjectBuilder_ModStorageComponent` on saving BPs:
   * `MultigridProjection.GetObjectBuilderOfProjector` for `Ctrl-B` (saving grid as blueprint)
   * `RepairProjection.LoadMechanicalGroup` for the "Load Repair Projection" action on the projector.
-- If the `CustomData` already has contents, then append a fancy separator and the slot data after it.
-- On welding a functional block with slots use the `CustomData` to wire up blocks into slots instead of `EntityID` which is always wrong due to remapping.
+- On welding a functional block with slots use the stored values from `MyObjectBuilder_ModStorageComponent` to wire up blocks into slots instead of `EntityID` which is always wrong due to remapping.
 - On welding any functional block search for slots it may belong to and fill them in.
 - Searching of the `BuiltBlock` to wire up by name.
 - Make this feature configurable, enable by default.